MattKimmmm/MattKimmmm/lab4Solution/lab4Solution/Readme.txt

-	NEED TO DELETE new GameBase object--Memory leak
+	NEED TO SOLVE:
+			WHY need to type "quit" twice to quit the game?
+Check logic in prompt()